Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Ashwagandha?

-The testosterone and performance claims are more modest.
-Studies show roughly 15% testosterone increases, but mainly in specific groups like overweight older men.
-Exercise performance improves, but the effects are smaller than social media suggests.
-Use KSM-66 or Sensoril - these are the standardized extracts with the clinical data.
+Testosterone and gym performance are where you should keep your expectations in check.
+Studies show roughly 15% testosterone increases, but mostly in narrow groups like overweight older men, not the average lifter.
+Exercise performance does improve, but by less than your feed would have you believe.
+Again: reach for KSM-66 or Sensoril, the two standardized extracts the clinical work was actually done on.
 Generic root powder is not the same product.

 Does It Work?
 The Evidence